angrybacon/doomsday-wiki/markdown/articles/2020/10/05/gangsta-trippin.md

 cantrip you play.
 This is because after resolving any Ponders and/or Preordains you have, the Brainstorm cannot _clear the top_ of your library so, although it can see 3 cards, it will not be able to have you view any new ones in isolation.
-In non-desperation scenarioes it may be better to Brainstorm and then use the scry 2 from Preordain or the shuffle from Ponder to act as a fetchland shuffle however this is generally inefficient in terms of card usage.
+In non-desperation scenarios it may be better to Brainstorm and then use the scry 2 from Preordain or the shuffle from Ponder to act as a fetchland shuffle however this is generally inefficient in terms of card usage.